Search: 4342 results

 I have nothing definite to write to my lord about him.
 Therefore, I have brought him before all of you, and especially before you, King Agrippa, so that after this examination is over, I may have something to write.

-and after leaving the room, in talking the matter over together, they said, "This man has not done anything to deserve death or imprisonment."
+and after leaving the room, as they continued to talk the matter over together, they said, "This man has done nothing to deserve death or imprisonment."

 And when we had sailed over the sea of Cilicia and Pamphylia, we came to Myra, a city of Lycia.

-And [because] considerable time had passed and the voyage was now dangerous because even the Fast was already over, Paul strongly recommended,
+By now much time had passed, and the voyage was already dangerous.
+Since the Fast was already over, Paul gave his advice

 the next day the storm work'd the ship with great fury; they threw some of her lading over board: